This article contains Frequently Asked Questions (FAQ) relating to Astrato and covers a range of general and technical topics.

 Astrato does share some features with spreadsheets - business users can:

 Data is held in a single (multi-tabbed) document, and there’s no SQL or coding knowledge required.

 But as Astrato connects directly to all your live data held in the CDW, there are no scaling limitations, you always query on accurate and live data, and you can enjoy enhanced access control (enforcing permissions from a single connection point) and easily share and re-use the results of your analysis.

 Does Astrato offer visualizations and dashboards?

-Astrato workbooks offer a wide range of data objects - customizable visualizations and controls to visualize the results of our data analysis and share with other users.
+Astrato workbooks offer a wide range of data objects - customizable visualizations and controls to visualize the results of your data analysis and share them with other users.

 Basic, Comparison, Indicator, Comparison & Indicator

 Column, Horizontal, Stacked Column, Stacked Horizontal Bar, Grouped Column, Grouped Horizontal Bar, Stacked 100%

 Line Area, Stacked Line, Multi-line

 Scatter, Bubble Scatter